mrcoviols/test_tomcat_mysql_connector/README.md

 # Test Connector
 Test project for the integration of Mysql, Tomcat and Java13.
-Even though it was made with transparency in mind, the program was made in Eclipse.
-Take this into consideration when using a different IDE
+The program was made in Eclipse and, due to the status of today development options for Java, this means that some files are IDE specific.
+Take this into consideration when using a different IDE.

 # Environment variables